StackPointCloud/stackpoint-api-docs/source/includes/_clusters.md

 Parameter | Type | Description
 --------- | ---- | -----------
 solution | string | Solution to be installed.
-Current options are: `istio`, `fabric8`, `turbonomic`, `cloudflare-warp-ingress`, `prometheus`, `efk`, `sysdig`, `haproxy`, `linkerd`, `netsil`, `autoscaler`, `helm_tiller`, `gitlab`, `gitlab_ee`, `kubeless`, `calico` keyset | string | ID of the solution keyset to use.
+Current options are: `istio`, `fabric8`, `turbonomic`, `cloudflare-warp-ingress`, `prometheus`, `efk`, `sysdig`, `haproxy`, `linkerd`, `netsil`, `autoscaler`, `helm_tiller`, `gitlab`, `gitlab_ee`, `kubeless`, `calico` keyset | integer | ID of the solution keyset to use.
 Must belong to same organization (and workspace if applicable) as the cluster.
 Valid only for solutions: `turbonomic` and `sysdig` max_nodes | integer | Number of nodes the autoscaler should scale to.
 Valid only for `autoscaler`

 ### HTTP Request